 kibana_sample_data_logs on the shared key iso2 = geo.src.

-- Click plus to the right of Term Joins label.
+- Click plus next to the Term Joins label.

 - Click Join --select--